-Galveston is a fantastic port to sail from.
-With its smaller size and multiple ships sailing from both Carnival and Royal Caribbean, you get lots of choice without the complexity of other ports.
+When it comes to cruising, Galveston is a fantastic port to start your trip.
+With its smaller size and multiple ships sailing from both Carnival and Royal Caribbean (along with Disney, NCL, and Princess), you get lots of choice without the complexity of other ports.
 But there is a drawback that can be a headache for cruise passengers flying into the area.

 Unlike cruise ports in Miami, Fort Lauderdale, or even New Orleans, the nearest airport to Galveston isn’t even in the same city.
 If you plan to fly in for your cruise, then you’ll have to fly into one of the Houston-area airports.
 Houston’s airports are between 45 minutes to an hour-and-a-half from the island, depending on which airport you choose and traffic.

-That means once your flight arrives, you still need to figure out transportation between the airport and Galveston island.
+That means once your flight arrives, you still need to figure out transportation between the airport and Galveston island — and it can be expensive.
 Thankfully, a cottage industry has sprung up to provide cruise passengers reliable transportation between the two points.
 However, while there are a number of options including taxis, shuttles, Uber/Lyft, etc., they all charge different amounts.

 To help you figure out the most affordable ways to get from Houston to Galveston, we’ve rounded up the cheapest options below.
 (You can view all your options on our Galveston cruise transportation page here.)

 Five Cheapest Options From Houston Airports to Galveston

 Galveston Limousine (starting at $50 per person, round trip)

 The cheapest transportation option we’ve found, Galveston Limousine offers regularly scheduled shuttle service between both Houston airports and the Galveston cruise port.
 If you book online ahead of time, the rate is $50 per person round trip for service to/from Houston Hobby and $60 per person round trip for Houston Intercontinental service.
 There is also a discount for seniors and military.